Stack of identical gray bricks, one missing, harsh fluorescent light on dusty concrete floor.

 # Pattern Publishers Pieces Mentions

-5 Automation threatens to erode professional craft 0 0 8
+5 Automation threatens to erode core design craftsmanship 2 3 8

-Lai-Jing Chu in What can’t be measured could break your business argued that without rigorous measurement, collaborative efforts remain unquantifiable and vulnerable to budget cuts.
+Lai-Jing Chu in What can’t be measured could break your business argued that relying on unmeasured narratives risks overlooking critical business metrics that ensure survival.

 Primary Signals from Industry